maize-genetics/phg_v2/docs/build_and_load.md

 2. Add a sample name tag to the ID lines of each FASTA file.

 !!! warning
-    **These updated assembly FASTA files need to be used as input for both `agc-compress` and `align-assemblies` steps.** This ensures consistent sample names across the pipeline!
+    Updated assembly **and** reference FASTA files will need to be used as input for all downstream commands that take assembly or reference FASTA files as input (e.g., `agc-compress`, `align-assemblies`, etc.).
+This ensures consistent sample names across the pipeline!

 To better explain the first goal, let's use an example.
 A file named `Zm-CML52-NAM-1.0.fa` would be copied to a new one named `CML52.fa`.